Human-Conscious Software

 Cal Newport

 Computer science professor and author Cal Newport champions a more intentional relationship with technology.
 In bestselling books like Deep Work and Digital Minimalism he argues that our capacity for sustained focus is a competitive, and human, advantage.
 Newport warns that friction-free “anytime, anywhere” connectivity fractures attention and fuels burnout.
-His research-backed routines for crafting concentration and curating screen time show how software can support depth, not distraction, an essential pillar of Human-Conscious Software.

 Tristan Harris